 The wording of this invitation for comments suggests OMB is anxious to receive comments that are hostile to the principle of precaution.
 Other portions of the Draft Report reinforce this interpretation.
 (See, e.g., Draft 2003 Report, at 5523 (cautioning against incorporation of precaution in risk assessments).)
 It is too early to tell what will come of this process.
-Given the fiascos created by OMB's previous open-ended invitations to commentators to submit criticisms of the current regulatory system (recall the "hit list" of the 2001 Report), it will be worth monitoring OMB's response to the comments it has solicited on the precautionary principle.
+Given the fiascos created by OMB's previous open-ended invitations to commentators to submit criticisms of the current regulatory system (recall the "hit list" of the 2001 Report), OMB would be well advised to reconsider its open-ended invitation for a new "hit list" comprised of precautionary regulatory assumptions and approaches.